 The ordinary coverage for mortgage bonds consists primarily of mortgage loans adjusted for the lending value of the respective mortgaged properties, established on the basis of detailed and strict statutory regulations.
 The repurchase price of so-called independent liens (as defined in Act V of 2013 on the Civil Code of Hungary) may also serve as ordinary coverage.
 Refinancing mortgage loans (which are granted to credit institutions and where the mortgage interest created to secure the refinanced mortgage loan (the "Transfer Mortgage Interest") is transferred to the refinancing mortgage credit institution (without the underlying loan) as security in respect of the refinancing mortgage loan) also qualify for inclusion in the ordinary coverage, subject to certain conditions.
 Each mortgage loan or refinancing mortgage loan or the repurchase price of each independent lien, as applicable, may only be taken into account as coverage up to 60 per cent. of the established mortgage lending value of the relevant mortgaged property, except in respect of residential real estate, where the relevant mortgage loan, refinancing mortgage loan or repurchase price may only be taken into account as ordinary coverage for up to 70 per cent. of the mortgage lending value of such residential mortgaged property.
 Principal and interest claims arising from mortgage loans and management fees received regularly by a mortgage credit institution may serve as ordinary coverage, if the mortgage securing the respective loan is registered on the land register.
 Refinancing mortgage loans and the repurchase price of independent liens may be included in the ordinary coverage only on condition that the relevant Transfer Mortgage Interest or, as the case may be, independent lien has been validly created and transferred to the refinancing mortgage credit institution and provided that the refinancing mortgage credit institution has an unconditional right to initiate the registration of such transfer on the land register.
+Under the "portfolio refinancing model", a condition for disbursing and including a refinancing mortgage loan as an ordinary asset in the cover pool is the valid establishment of a mortgage in favour of the mortgage loan company on the claims arising from the original mortgage loans granted by the refinanced credit institution, serving as security for the refinancing mortgage loan.
 In the case of mortgage loans secured by mortgages on real estate situated in another member state of the EEA, further prudential requirements need to be met in order for such loans to be included in the ordinary coverage.